+The study of relaxed optimal control problems in fractional order also attracted many researchers as it finds application in practical problems such as diffusion process, stochastic processes, finance, game theory, and fluid dynamics.
+The work of Liu \textit{et al.}\cite{frac-semi} on relaxation in fractional semilinear evolution system, Debbouche and Nieto \cite{frac-nonlocal} on relaxation in fractional nonlocal integrodifferential equations, Liu \textit{et al.}\cite{frac-nonconvex} on relaxation of mixed nonconvex constraints, Debbouche \textit{et al.}\cite{frac-multiple} on relaxation in fractional Sobolev-type multiple control systems are some of the research articles for the interested readers.

+While studying the traditional classical differential equations, the researchers face challenges when certain moments change their state rapidly.
+In such cases, the solutions have a jump, and the endpoints of each short interval are the impulsive points.
+Since many physical problems have impulse perturbation, the impulsive fractional differential system received much attention.

-The study of optimal control deals with the problem of finding a control law for a given dynamical system which minimizes the performance index of the state and the control variables.
-Various existence theory for the optimal control problem emerged over the years.
+The study of optimal control deals with the problem of finding a control law for a given dynamical system that minimizes the performance index of the state and the control variables.
+Various existence theories for the optimal control problem emerged over the years.
 The existence theory given by Lee and Markus \cite{existence-1}, Roxin \cite{existence-2}, Cesari \cite{property-Q} (commonly known as Cesari property or property Q) relay on the convexity and compactness hypothesis conditions.
-With the motivation that all physical problem cannot meet the convexity constraints, Neustadt\cite{relax-2} provided existence results for nonconvex linear systems using the relaxed system suggested by Warga \cite{relax-1}.
-The term `relaxed' was referred to the enlargement of the domain of a variational problem.
-Down the line, many authors studied the relaxed control system in finite and infinite dimensional spaces.
-Ahmed \cite{property-1} and Papageorgiou \cite{property-2} discussed the properties of relaxed trajectories of Evolution equations, validating that the feasible solution (trajectory) of the original control system is dense in the relaxed system.
-Xiang et al. \cite {delay} studied relaxed controls for delay evolution system.
-The recent article by Papageorgiou et al.\cite{recent} explains two relaxation methods, one called the reduction method and another method using Young measures.
-Likewise, many authors started working in the relaxed control where the relaxed minimizing curve is determined and approximated to the solution of the differential equation.
+With the motivation that all physical problems cannot meet the convexity constraints, Neustadt\cite{relax-2} provided existing results for non-convex linear systems using the relaxed system suggested by Warga \cite{relax-1}.
+The term `relaxed' referred to the enlargement of the domain of a variational problem.
+Down the line, many authors studied the relaxed control system in finite and infinite-dimensional spaces.
+Ahmed \cite{property-1}, and Papageorgiou \cite{property-2} discussed the properties of relaxed trajectories of Evolution equations, validating that the feasible solution (trajectory) of the original control system is dense in the relaxed system.
+Xiang \textit{et al.} \cite {delay} studied relaxed controls for delay evolution system.
+The recent article by Papageorgiou \textit{et al.}\cite{recent} explains two relaxation methods, one called the reduction method and another method using Young measures.
+Likewise, many authors started working in the relaxed control, where the relaxed minimizing curve is determined and approximated to the solution of the differential equation.
 In these problems, the set of permissible velocities is replaced by its convex hull.